Itakello/itakello_logging/README.md

 logging.critical("This is a critical message")
 ```

 This setup initializes the logging system, and based on the `debug` parameter, it adjusts the log level.
-Messages will be logged accordingly, making it easier to filter the output for the relevant information.
+Additionally, by specifying the `excluded_modules` parameter, messages originating from the listed filenames (e.g., "test.py" and "another_module.py") will be excluded from the logs.
+This feature makes it easier to focus on the relevant information by filtering out noise from specific modules or scripts.